 “I can find about anything you want found around these parts, and I know Flagstaff better than the back of my hand—you know what I mean?”
 He shows me the back of his hand.

 I’m certain I know what he means, and yes, I do need a driver, but not for what Lightfoot has in mind.
 If I plan to legally cross an Arizona state line, I’ll need a ride to Flagstaff for my parole office appointment in eight days, and before I return home to Maui, I should take a trip to Scottsdale.
 Despite my gallery director’s best efforts there, painting sales have taken a harder hit than expected during my stay in Winslow prison.

 I could handle all of that on my own if my driver's license hadn’t expired seven months ago while I was out skidding on my knees across the prison yard baseball diamond’s center field of rock shards, clay, and stones in a fortuitously vain attempt to retrieve a pop-up off the bat of our cell block’s only known serial murderer.

 Crownose Crocket was his unlikely name.
 Crownose was doing life without parole for throttling his neighbor, a preacher's wife, with her own clothesline cord.
 At his sentencing Crownose made it clear that, although he found her snooty attitude disturbing, he had no real quarrel with the woman.
 He offered no apology.

 Sticking Lightfoot’s card in my jacket pocket with one hand, I brace against the door with the other as he makes a sharp right turn up the steep drive into La Posada’s parking lot.
-He skids the car to a stop at the front entry.
-Dust blows past the Chevy to powder a row of Porches and Honda rental cars with out-of-state licenses and Ford pickups sporting Arizona plates with racked shotguns across their back windows.
+He skids the car to a stop at the front entry stirring up a cloud of dust that powders a row of out-of-state rental cars and Ford pickups sporting Arizona plates with racked shotguns across their back windows.

 My bag from the trunk already in his hand, Jeff unlatches the passenger door.